Now you’re an offer holder, it's time to think about how you’re going to finance your studies.

 Maintenance loan

-If you’re an eligible UK student, you’ll be able to get a maintenance loan to help with living costs, which is paid into your bank account at the start of each term.
+If you’re a UK student, you’ll be eligible for a maintenance loan to help with living costs.
+This will be paid into your bank account at the start of each term.
 The amount you’ll receive depends on your annual household income, where your permanent home is and where you choose to live while you’re studying.
-This loan is repayable, but you won’t have to start paying it back until after you complete your studies.

 Funding for disabled students